Burrata with dandelion-golden raisin-pistachio pistou

 Occasionally a recipe comes along that completely wows me.
 This is one of those recipes.
-The combination of creamy burrata, bitter dandelion, sweet cranberries and the herbs is spectacular.
+The combination of creamy burrata, bitter dandelion, sweet cranberries and herbs is spectacular.
 I have added some substitutions for those who cannot find some ingredients.

 For more recipes from this cookbook click here.